-As it is very important to maintain this favourable situation in Norway, the Norwegian Salmonella surveillance programmes (2) were established in 1995, and launched simultaneously with comparable programmes in Sweden and Finland (3, 4).
-These programmes are approved by the EU Commission (5), allowing Norway to require additional guarantees regarding Salmonella when importing live animals, feed and food products of animal origin from the European Union.
+As it is very important to maintain this favourable situation in Norway, the Norwegian Salmonella surveillance programmes (2) were established in 1995, and launched simultaneously with comparable programmes in Sweden and Finland (3,4).
+The program for poultry was revised and updated in 2006.
+The programmes are approved by the EU Commission (5), allowing Norway to require additional guarantees regarding Salmonella when importing live animals and food products of animal origin from the European Union.

 The surveillance covers live animals (pigs, poultry and cattle) and fresh meat (pigs and cattle).
 Any Salmonella isolated in the programmes, irrespective of serovar, is notifiable to the Norwegian Food Safety Authority.
 When Salmonella is isolated, action is taken to eliminate the infection, prevent transmission, and prevent contamination of food products.
 The Norwegian Veterinary Institute coordinates the surveillance programmes, examines the faecal samples and reports the results.
-Private laboratories perform the examination of samples collected at slaughterhouses and cold stores.
+Private laboratories perform the examination of samples collected at slaughterhouses and cutting plants.